koii-network/koi-task-standard/README.md

 ## Description

 A Koii task is market-based software that is deployed on the Arweave blockchain.
-Tasks run on Koii nodes to perform a repeatable task like
+Tasks run on Koii nodes to perform a repeatable and auditable process like
 * Verifyign Proofs
 * Web scraping
 * Indexing decentralized storage